grittyninja/vulncorpus/data/vcorp_040.md

 # Command Injection in Go Microservice via Unsanitized Query Parameters

 # Vulnerability Case
 During the vulnerability assessment of Acme Corp's microservices written in Go and utilizing the Gorilla Mux framework, we discovered a command injection vulnerability when reviewing the HTTP endpoint logs and source code.
-The application directly incorporates untrusted query parameters into OS commands executed via Go’s `exec.Command` function without proper sanitization.
+The application directly incorporates untrusted query parameters into OS commands executed via Go's `exec.Command` function without proper sanitization.
 This flaw allows an attacker to inject arbitrary shell commands by exploiting the `/run` endpoint.
 Our review indicated that the issue was present in components deployed on Linux-based environments, placing critical production systems at risk.

 ```go
 package main